 What is GA4?

-Will I still be able to utilize historical data from UA?
+Can I still access historical data from UA?

-You will have until the end of December 2023 to download your historical data from UA.
-According to Google, historical data from UA will be open for access for at least six months after UA stops processing new data.
+You will have until July of 2024 to reference and / or download your historical data from UA.
 Once this time has passed, you will not be able to access any of the historical data.

 How does GA4 collect data compared to UA?

 GA4 utilizes an event-based model to track and collect data on a group of events recorded for a user in a given time period.
 Whereas UA’s session-based data model, is a group of hits recorded for a user in a given time period.
-Want to know more?
-Check out this data model comparison here.
+If you want to know more of the nitty gritty you can check out this data model comparison here.

 Is GA4 harder to use than UA?